ehwest/mdn_qms/source/Quality_Manual/README.md

 # The Quality Management System Structure

-The responsibility to develop and effectively implement quality system procedures is held by the designated owner for each policy procedure or SOP as determined by management.
+The responsibility to develop and effectively implement quality system procedures is held by the designated owner for each quality procedure as determined by management.
 Procedure details depend upon the complexity of the work, methods used, and the skills and training needed by personnel to carry out the activity.

 The Quality Management System includes: